An important way to prevent spam and phishing is being able to prove that an email was sent by the address claiming to have sent.

 Unfortunately, SPF breaks when emails are forwarded.
 If someone sends from Outlook.com to Fastmail, and the Fastmail account is set to forward all messages to Gmail, the SPF checks fails the forwarded mail, because Fastmail is not allowed to deliver mail for @outlook.com email addresses.

-It also doesn't help users detect scammers: the message content seen in the client can still claim to be from admin@paypal.com, even if the underlying delivery was actually sent from badscammer@outlook.com.
+It also doesn't always help the reader detect a scammer: the message's content can still claim to be from a certain address or company, even if the message was actually sent from a completely different address.

 DKIM